Data structures#

 Model data#

-GeoST supports working with model data and offers methods to combine these data with point and line data.
+GeoST also supports working with model data and offers methods to combine these data with point and line data.
 Model data does not follow the same header/data approach as point and line data.
 Instead there are generic model classes, of which some have an implementation that adds specific functionality for that model.
 An example of this is the VoxelModel as a generic model class and GeoTOP being a specific implementation of a voxel model.
-GeoST currently support the following generic models and implementations:
+GeoST currently supports the following generic models and implementations:

 Generic models and implementations